 This orchid species use to be commonly cultivated in many houses within the subdivision that we live.
 Most are left untouched by the owners which were grown attached to coconut palms, manila palms, caimito, duhat, jackfruits and driftwood.

-Unfortunately, New generation home owners would prefer orchid hybrids or other flowering plants.
+Unfortunately, New generation home owners prefer orchid hybrids or other flowering plants.
 Some older residents which grew tried of growing them would neglect the orchids and a lot of them would end up dying.

 Cymbidium finlaysonianum flowers are smaller than the usual form. a big one is only 1.5 inches across ( about 4cm) this one had a flower spike of 26 inches long.